What is a mirrorless camera?

 Fujifilm has two excellent lines of mirrorless cameras with different sensor sizes.
 The GFX medium format cameras command high prices, but they offer medium-format sensors, which are even larger than the full-frame chips typically found in pro cameras.
 That translates into excellent image quality and depth of field effects smaller cameras can’t provide.

 The X-series represents Fujifilm’s smaller sensor APS-C line, which is full of rugged cameras with excellent designs that make them appealing to pros.
 The $2,000 X-Pro3 has a rangefinder-style design, while the $1,700 X-T4 looks more like a DSLR.
-The X-series also offers some excellent entry-level like the X-E3, which provides an impressive set of features for a $700 camera.
+The X-series also offers some excellent entry-level models like the X-E3, which provides an impressive set of features for a $700 camera.

 The post What is a mirrorless camera? appeared first on Popular Photography.